Table of contents[Show/Hide]

 Parents are responsible to provide a recent model Apple laptop (see specifications below) for their child's dedicated at school and at home on a daily basis.
 Parents are required to provide consistent internet access for their child at home as many homework assignments and projects require the ability to connect online.

 Apple laptop (MacBook Pro, MacBook Air, and the MacBook) that are capable of running the current Apple OS are acceptable for use at SSIS.
+512GB of memory is recommended (256GB minimum, but students may experience some limitations depending on grade level and applications used)

 In case of loss, damage, repair: